orthorhombic/uSGP30/README.rst

 An additional check to see if the last baseline was stored in the last 7 days would require the ESP32 device to have the correct time (either via NTP or RTC), and that this timestamp is stored together with the baseline and checked before committing to the sensor after power-up / soft reset.

 For example, before committing the baseline to non-volatile memory, you could append the current timestamp to the list of baselines.
-The below example uses the :code:`utime.now()` function to retrieve number of seconds since the *Epoch*.
+The below example uses the MicroPython built-in :code:`utime.now()` function to retrieve number of seconds since the *Epoch*.

 .. code-block:: python